lozukka/learning-javascript/README.md

 I added after AI:
 - stats block
 I have noticed that it is easier to plan the javascript logic than at the beginning.

+# Project 6: Multiply Table

+I don't know why, but this consept was very hard to understand, visualize and plan.
+I used ChatGPT as a mentor for this.
+I felt a major leap in learning with this project.
+I learned:
+- how to plan functions (keep it simple and short!)
+- for-loops
+- how to use AI as a mentor and teacher